 Take away points

 Many of the points argued by the Company had already been argued and rejected in previous cases.
-However, the decision is important because it reinforces that the unique procedural features of s.238 litigation are crucial mechanisms to address the significant informational disadvantages faced by dissenters and their experts, and to ensure that the court has all the evidence necessary to properly determine fair value.
+However, the decision is important because it reinforces that the unique procedural features of section 238 litigation are crucial mechanisms to address the significant informational disadvantages faced by dissenters and their experts, and to ensure that the court has all the evidence necessary to properly determine fair value.
 The Ruling is another reminder that the court will be sceptical of attempts by companies to limit or restrict the information they are required to provide the dissenters and the experts.
 Another important feature of the Ruling is the court's reinforcement of previous decisions which held that it will not discriminate between different types of shareholders, and the court is not concerned with what motivated a dissenter to purchase shares.

 Collas Crill (Cayman) acts for a group of dissenters who are respondents in the matter of eHi Car Services Limited.
-For further information please contact Rocco Cecere or Farrah Sbaiti.

 Unreported, 24 February 2020 (FSD 115 of 2019 (RPJ))